1992 Stanley Cup Final: Game three

 In game three, the Blackhawks put up more offensive pressure on the Penguins.
 Pittsburgh instead shut out the Blackhawks, with Tom Barrasso stopping all 27 shots in the three periods.
 The lone goal came from Kevin Stevens putting his team into a 3–0 series lead.
+With 31 seconds remaining in the game, Penguins defenseman Larry Murphy struck Blackhawks defenseman Chris Chelios in the face.
+In response, Chelios threw down his gloves and stick and began punching Murphy multiple times in the head.
+As a result, Chelios was given a major penalty and was ejected from the game.